vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 If you're looking for (upgrade) hardware where you can run Home Assistant and other services on, then you can take a look at this page:
 [Which hardware to run Home Assistant on?](/homeassistant/homeassistant_hardware)\
-I explain which options are available and make common used terms clear.
+I explain which options are available and clarify common terms.
 I hope this gives you more information to make a good choice.

 ---